FantasiaMoon/PS-CookieConsent/README.md

 **Why Cookie Consent?**

 *Free & open source*

 You're forever free to copy, modify and even sell Cookie Consent.

 *Lightweight*

 Just 20k when minified, and you don't need JQuery or anything else.

 **Contribute**

 Contributing code is both an important and effective way to improve the **CC Cookie Consent** project and its capabilities.

-If you would like contribute **[go to the official Github repo](https://github.com/progcode/WPCookieConsent)**.
-You can fork the plugin or [open a new issue / feature request](https://github.com/progcode/WPCookieConsent/issues).
+You can fork the plugin or [open a new issue / feature request](https://github.com/FantasiaMoon/PS-CookieConsent/issues).

 ---------------------------------------------------------------------------------------------------------------------